dbohdan/lc-go/README.md

 ## Manual

-The original manual page, lightly edited and converted to use modern `-man` macros, is in the file [`doc/lc.man`](doc/lc.man).
+The original manual page, lightly edited and converted to use modern `-man` macros, is in the file [`doc/lc.1`](doc/lc.1).
-On a modern Linux system, it may be viewed with `man ./lc.man`.
+On a modern Linux or BSD system, it may be viewed with `man ./doc/lc.1`.
 The original, unaltered manual page source is in [`doc/lc.orig.troff`](doc/lc.orig.troff).

 A scanned manual page may be viewed below: